 Geographic Diversification - The Plan seeks to minimize the risk of its timber portfolio by allocating its investments across the geographic spectrum.
-Within the United States, the allowable range of geographic allocations will fall within the following target ranges as defined by the NCREIF timberland index.
+Within the United States, the allowable range of geographic allocations will be plus or minus 15% of the NCREIF timberland index weight in each region.